This post may contain affiliate links.

 These summer-flowering bulbs are a favorite for adding vertical interest to garden beds.
 Plant them in spring for a spectacular display of blooms from mid-summer to fall.

-Gladiolus are low-maintenance; they thrive in USDA hardiness zones 7-10 and need regular watering and fertilization for healthy growth.
+Gladiolus are low-maintenance plants; they thrive in USDA hardiness zones 7-10 and require regular watering and fertilization for growth.
 Gladiolus attracts pollinators like bees and hummingbirds.